owncloud-archive/documentation/admin_manual/configuration/user_auth_ldap_cleanup.rst

 LDAP User Cleanup
 =================

-LDAP User Cleanup is a new feature in the ``LDAP user and group backend`` application (see :doc:`user_auth_ldap`).
-LDAP User Cleanup is a background process that automatically searches the ownCloud LDAP mappings table, and verifies if the users are still available on your LDAP server.
-The background process runs every 23 minutes and examines 50 users at a time.
-Any users that are not available are marked as ``deleted``.
-Then you can examine a table containing a list of users marked as ``deleted``, and then you have the option of removing their data from your ownCloud data directory.
+LDAP User Cleanup is a new feature in the ``LDAP user and group backend`` application.
+LDAP User Cleanup is a background process that automatically searches the ownCloud LDAP mappings table, and verifies if the LDAP users are still available.
+Any users that are not available are marked as ``deleted`` in the ``oc_preferences`` database table.
+Then you can run a command to display this table, displaying only the users marked as ``deleted``, and then you have the option of removing their data from your ownCloud data directory.

 These items are removed upon cleanup: